waypointnda/waypoint/nda.md

 ### Former Personnel

-A party may solicit or hire personnel after their working relationships with the other party or its _Affiliate_ have ended.
+A party may solicit or hire personnel after their working relationships with the other party or its _Affiliate_ have ended, so long as the relationship did not end at the encouragement of the soliciting or hiring party.

 ### General Solicitation